 The bank does not publish its exclusion list, which is based on information provided by Sustainalytics.[v]

 Credit Suisse was also found to have several investments in nuclear weapon producing companies identified by this report, more information can be found in the Hall of Shame.

 We commend Credit Suisse for adopting a public policy on nuclear weapons in line with the provisions of the Swiss Materials Act.
 We recommend Credit Suisse develop policy expanding on the current interpretation of the Swiss Materials Act and exclude the financing of nuclear weapon producing companies as a whole, instead of only the activities related to nuclear weapons.
 Furthermore, Credit Suisse should apply its policy to all of its financial products, including assets managed.
 We look forward to engaging with Credit Suisse, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Crédit Suisse's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!